-"New Cee’d competes strongly on space, style and quality – plus Kia's excellent warranty."
+"The new Kia Cee’d competes strongly on space, style and quality – plus Kia's excellent warranty."